rocmarchive/ROCm-GDB/README.md

 1. Clone the ROCm-GDB repository
   * `git clone https://github.com/RadeonOpenCompute/ROCm-GDB.git`
 2. The gdb build has been modified with new files and configure settings to enable GPU debugging.
 The scripts below should be run to compile gdb.
 The *run_configure_rocm.sh* script calls the GNU autotools configure with additional parameters.
+The *run_configure_rocm.sh* script will create the build directory to build the gdb executable in a out of source manner
   * `./run_configure_rocm.sh debug`
 3. The `run_configure_rocm.sh` script also generates the *run_make_rocm.sh* which sets environment variables for the *Make* step
   * `./run_make_rocm.sh`

 # Running ROCm-GDB
-The `run_make_rocm.sh` script builds the gdb executable.
+The `run_make_rocm.sh` script builds the gdb executable which will be located in build/gdb/

 To run the ROCm debugger, you'd also need to get the [ROCm GPU Debug SDK](https://github.com/RadeonOpenCompute/ROCm-GPUDebugSDK).